Game Hunting South Africa

-On the ranch and the concessions in the area there are 30+ different big game huntable species covering over 30 000 ha of pristine mountain, plains and savannah areas.
+The ranch and the concessions with its 30+ different huntable big game species cover over 30 000 ha of pristine mountain, plains and savannah.
 There are fenced and unfenced areas where both PH and client practise fair chase and share knowledge and reward.

 It is a highlight for me every time I see a client and friend taking a trophy.
 Each moment is different, each reaction and smile unique, each happy moment a highlight.